corpusops/corpusops.bootstrap/docs/projects/deploy.md

     ```

 ### <a name="sshdeploysetup"></a>GENERIC ssh setup
-- Generate a key from the vault for ansible to connect to remote boxes
+- Generate from the vault iinventory you just did the ssh connection keyfile
+  for ansible to connect to remote boxes

     ```sh
     # Generate SSH deploy key locally for ansible to work and dump